The Yamanote

 There is, however, a previously unnoticed no-parking sign.

 Koban.
-HEhhhh … I’ve been here before.
-Its the same Ghost-koban I saw near mejiro.
-Only nonw there is some one inside now.
+HEhhhh ….
+I’ve been here before.
+Its the same ghost-koban I saw near Mejiro.
+Only now there is someone inside.

 Explain all about cycle and no parking area to man in koban.
 Interestingly he recognised the picture of the beatles that is my kindl screensaver.
 He seems to believe that it is stolen.
 File report.
 Ask about impound and tell about no parking area.
 He-no-understand-I-think.
 Ramen for dinner.
 Home.